mathpn/mathpn.github.io/src/content/blog/exploratory-data-analysis-suicide.md

 [WHO Suicide Statistics](https://www.kaggle.com/szamil/who-suicide-statistics)
 database (version from Kaggle).
 It consists of a single CSV table, with 43776 instances of merely 6 variables.
-We do not intend to speculate about suicide causes nor to make any judgements.
+We do not intend to speculate about suicide causes nor to make any judgments.
 This analysis was done using R and R markdown.

 ```r
 summary(who_suicide_statistics)